-For many British teenagers, skateboarding has become an integral part of their lives, and if you are out and about in any town of city in the UK, you will see skateboarders.
-Concrete environments are made for skateboarding, and there are countless number of boarding parks, where you can practice every aspect of riding.
+For many teenagers, skateboarding has become an integral part of their lives, and if you are out and about in any town or city in the UK or any other country, you will see skateboarders.
+Concrete environments are made for skateboarding, and there are countless boarding parks, where you can practice every aspect of riding.
 That said, the great thing about this urban pastime is you can enjoy it in just about any outdoor setting, and with safety in mind, local authorities have designed and built specific skateboarding parks, where you can master the art of surfing on dry land.
 If you are new to the sport of skateboarding, it is important to know how a board works and what the role of each component is, and with that in mind, here is a breakdown of the modern skateboard.

 - The Deck – This is the rider’s platform and is usually shaped like a surfboard, with varying lengths that allow for different activities.
 The longer the board, the faster you go, and most decks are made from maple timber that is veneered into strips, and these layers come together to form the board.
 There are usually seven layers of veneer and the grain would go in both directions to create a unique pattern, and with some artistic touches, the board gets its own character.

 - The Truck – Made from casted aluminium, the truck is the mechanism that provides the axles for the wheels, and it also fastens to the deck, creating a strong bond between the deck, and the wheels.
 This component also offers a little suspension support, with a base plate and a rising plate that cushions impact, and there are many designs to cater to specific types of boarding, with harder or softer absorption, depending on your preference.